 While I originally hypothesized that nothing special would come from the experiment, the results were quite surprising.

 For the most part the projection was a bunch of blobs swimming around, but their irregular motions suggest that these blobs are in fact, living bugs.

 Interference greatly reduces the detail of the projected image, and from the looks of it this is due to the fact that my laser had a high mode beam.
 Since the transverse mode is not TEM00, the ‘beamlets’ wreak optical havoc on the projected image…

-Retrying the experiment with a 445nm laser diode proved to be fruitless, as the beam emitted from such a diode laser is much, much worse than the one emitted from even this low quality DPSS laser.
+Retrying the experiment with a 445nm laser diode proved to be fruitless, as the beam emitted from such a diode laser is of much worse quality than the one emitted from even this cheap DPSS laser.
 Sadly, I have no images to show for that later experiment.
-A red diode provided an even worse projection, though that could be due to the longer wavelength.
+A red diode provided an even worse projection, though that could be due to its longer wavelength.

-As of right now, my research ends here.
-Until high-powered single mode laser diodes become available, there is not much left that I can do.
+As of right now, my research in this ends here.
+Until high-powered single mode laser diodes become available, there is not much left that I can do!